 And she’s brand spanking new…

-After years of looking for a fashionable vintage mannequin dress form to add to my decor, and at an affordable price, my patience wore thin.
+After years of searching for a fashionable vintage mannequin dress form at an affordable price to add to my decor, my patience wore thin.

 I just wasn’t willing to spend $700+ on a vintage dress form, unfortunately.
 How about you?

-The mannequin dress forms were either the wrong style, too worn and stained, didn’t have a stable base, etc.
+The mannequin dress forms were either the wrong style, too worn and stained, or didn’t have a stable base.

-And after scouring Etsy and eBay as well, I settled on this Female Off-White Jersey Dressmaker Form available from Amazon.
+After scouring Etsy and eBay, I settled on this Female Off-White Jersey Dressmaker Form, which is available from Amazon.

 And I love it!